manuelsteiner/inkdrop-todoist-sync/README.md

 Todoist Sync offers a setting to change the default synchronisation behaviour.
 The setting determins the synchronisation direction.
 The three possible options are as follows.

 * `both`
 Todoist Sync first exports all elements present in Inkdrop but missing in Todoist.
-AFterwards, all elements present in Todoist but missing in Inkdrop will be imported.
+Afterwards, all elements present in Todoist but missing in Inkdrop will be imported.
 * `export`
 Todoist Sync will only export elements which are missing in Todoist.
 * `import`